 American Southwest Credit Union wants to remind everyone to beware of scams involving COVID-19.
-Scammers are already out there trying to pass off fake assistance checks from the government and then asking people to pay a fee, in advance, to receive a bogus assistance check.
+Scammers are already out there trying to pass off fake assistance checks from the government.
+During the process, these scammers ask people to pay a fee, in advance, to receive a bogus assistance check.
 Never pay for a prize or assistance.
 You can bet it’s a scam if asked to do so.

-Cyber criminals may are out there sending malicious emails with attachments designed to steal information off of your computer or to trick you into giving information out that you normally wouldn’t give, or try to trick you into visiting fraudulent websites.
+Cyber criminals are out there sending malicious emails with attachments designed to steal information off of your computer or to trick you into giving information out that you normally wouldn’t give.
+They even try to trick you into visiting fraudulent websites.